Chicago Personal Injury Attorneys

 Personal injury law covers legal disputes that arise when one person suffers harm due to another’s negligence or wrongful act.
 In Chicago, these cases often involve traffic accidents, product liability, and premises liability.
 Illinois follows a modified comparative fault rule, meaning your compensation might be reduced if you share some responsibility for the injury.

-A knowledgeable Chicago personal injury lawyer can evaluate the details of your case, gather evidence, and build a strong claim to maximize your recovery.
-It’s important to act quickly, as Illinois has a statute of limitations that limits the time you have to file a lawsuit.
+A knowledgeable personal injury attorney can evaluate the details of your case, gather evidence, and build a strong claim to maximize your recovery.
+It’s important to act quickly, as Illinois has a two-year statute of limitations that limits the time you have to file a lawsuit.

 Contributory Fault in Illinois

 The state of Illinois has laws that determine how much a plaintiff in a personal injury claim can recover based on how much they are found to be at fault.
 This is called contributory fault.
-Contributory fault measures the amount of negligence of both the defendant and the plaintiff in a claim.
-This means that the plaintiff could be found partially at fault for some of their injuries.
+Contributory fault measures the amount of negligence of both the defendant and the plaintiff in a claim, allowing the plaintiff to be found partially at fault for some of their injuries.

 If the court determines that the plaintiff was over 50% at fault for the accident, they could be barred from receiving any compensation.
 If the plaintiff is found to be less than 50% at fault, the recovery they receive may be reduced by the percentage that they are found at fault.
-Fault is determined by four elements that are most easily understood by asking these questions:
+Fault is determined by four elements:

 - Did the defendant have a duty of care to protect the plaintiff from harm?